rixav77/Robustness-and-Adversarial-Attacks-in-MIMs/Robustness and Adversarial attacks in MIMs 1d6875b1759880b0930ffd5bafc40ec7.md

 This leads us to an important question:

-> Are MIM-based models robust against adversarial attacks?
+> Are MIM-based models robust against adversarial attacks??
 >

 This is what we explore under **"Robustness and Adversarial Attacks in MIM"** - how well MIM models can handle tricky inputs, and what kinds of mathematical or algorithmic methods can help improve their reliability.